JMDKC/artangled-hugo/content/posts/2025-06-01-longstreth-hetzler.md

   - London
 ---

 The title of Jake Longstreth's [current exhibition at Max Hetzler](https://maxhetzler.com/exhibitions/jake-longstreth-california-landscapes-2025) is as clear and descriptive as the work on show.
 These are _California Landscapes_, painted from the state the artist lives and works.
 Dry, open spaces filled with trees, bushes, and topped with clear blue skies.

-The foliage surrounds pristine-looking man-made structures: a NASA laboratory, the bright blue flank of an Amazon Prime truck, a mirrored-glass building reflecting the sky with a single car out front.
+In Longstreth's compositions, the foliage surrounds pristine-looking man-made structures: a NASA laboratory, the bright blue flank of an Amazon Prime truck, a mirrored-glass building reflecting the sky with a single car out front.
 Several tennis courts.

 ![Agoura (2024)](/longstreth-hetzler-1.jpg)
 _‘Agoura’ (2024)_

-These paintings are as entirely unopinionated as the show’s title.
-The elements — natural and man-made — don't feel portentous or moody: they're simply part of the landscape.
-The scenes are still and depopulated, but this stillness doesn’t seem eerie.
-They’re just… there.

 Longstreth’s oil-painted colour fields are crisp and bright.
 Light shapes everything.
 The hard, flat sunlight mutes colour and erases extraneous detail.
 Against this, shadows fall deep and sharp.
 The effect is more formal than atmospheric.
 There doesn’t seem to be a wisp of breeze, ever.

+These paintings are as entirely unopinionated as the show’s title.
+The elements — natural and man-made — don't feel portentous or moody: they're simply part of the landscape.
+The scenes are still and depopulated, but this stillness doesn’t seem eerie.
+They’re just… there.

 ![Vermont Canyon (2024)](/longstreth-hetzler-2.jpg)
 _‘Vermont Canyon’ (2024)_